 Help Your Child Recognize When They Need To Go

-Sometimes, it’s challenging for children with atypical sensory processing to recognize their body’s cues.
+Sometimes, it’s challenging for children with sensory processing challenges to recognize their body’s cues.
 Help your child understand how it feels inside their body when they need to use the washroom.
 Once they get a sense of their body’s cues it’ll be easier to use the potty successfully.

 Say things like “I know when I need to use the bathroom because it feels tight in my belly.
 I have to squeeze my belly from the inside to stop the poop or pee from coming.
 Do you ever feel your poop or pee coming?”